Vainglory founders raise $2.5 million for Bazooka Tango mobile game studio

 He added, “We saw a real opportunity to kind of be a lot more scientific about the way that we approach building games and the way that we approached thinking about this market.
 We built Super Evil to be a very specific thing, as tech first, very pioneering, and very contrarian.
 And with this new venture, we really want us to kind of embrace just how dynamic the market is right now and how uncertain it is as to how triple-A transitions to mobile.
 We see a chance to define mobile-first triple-A, rather than just take the PC formula and apply it to mobile.”

 Bitkraft Esports Ventures led the round, with MTG, Mergelane, and others participating.
-Bazooka Tango’s first game will be Vainglory All Stars, a three-versus-three mobile multiplayer game that uses the E.V.I.L. game engine created by Super Evil Megacorp.
+Bazooka Tango’s first game will be Vainglory All Stars, a 3-vs.-3 mobile multiplayer game that uses the E.V.I.L. game engine created by Super Evil Megacorp.
 The game has a more cartoon-like, accessible art style.

 Bazooka Tango wants to bring together the minds of successful gaming veterans to craft player-focused games by heavily utilizing player behavioral data to drive decisions and polish features.
 It’s a more science-based, analytical way of making games.